Brexit happened because some people voted for it. This page will attempt to answer the underlying question: why did they vote for Leave?

 Brexit happened because 51.9% of the votes in the EU referendum, from the 72.21% of eligible voters who took part, were for leaving the EU.
 And politicians decided to enforce the result, even though the referendum was legally non-binding.

-This page will answer the question: what are the reasons that caused the vote for Brexit to happen?
+Eventually, this page will answer the question: “what are the reasons that caused the vote for Brexit to happen?” in more detail.

 The answers will be split into three sections: